chuckreporting/akka/akka-docs/rst/java/lambda-persistence.rst

 If there is a problem with recovering the state of the actor from the journal when the actor is started, ``onRecoveryFailure`` is called (logging the error by default), and the actor will be stopped.
-Note that failure to load snapshot is also treated like this, but you can disable loading of snapshots if you for example know that serialization format has changed in an incompatible way, see :ref:`recovery-custom-lambda`.
+Note that failure to load snapshot is also treated like this, but you can disable loading of snapshots if you for example know that serialization format has changed in an incompatible way, see :ref:`recovery-custom-java`.

 Atomic writes
 -------------